webfolder/siqueira.tech/_posts/status_update/2019-07-06-status-update-june-2019.md

 I want to put some effort to improve a tool named [kw](https://github.com/rodrigosiqueira/kworkflow) that help me during my work with Linux Kernel.
 I also want to take a look at real overlay planes support in vkms.
+I noted that I have to find a "contribution protocol" (review/write code) that works for me in my current work conditions; otherwise, work will become painful for my relatives and me.
 Finally, and most importantly, I want to take some days off to enjoy my family.

+**Info:**
+If you find any problem with this text, please let me know.
+I will be glad to fix it.
+{: .info}

 {% include print_bib.html %}